nswerner/handmade/NOTES.md

     28) Add a Are you sure? (this action is final) prompt to end listings

-    29) subSplash image has Etsy in it still
+    29) -COMPLETE- subSplash image has Etsy in it still

-    30) Product Index - one tall image throws the row size for every image
+    30) -COMPLETE- Product Index - one tall image throws the row size for every image
         - Maybe add div around image itself, make image height auto and the surrounding div 11vw with overflow hidden
         - Not sure that works well because it makes the wider images go out of the picture
         - May need logic to decide if image is tall or wide or let users set thumbnail images on listing

-    31) App looks slightly shifted to the right
+    31) -COMPLETE- App looks slightly shifted to the right

     32) Add first name/ last name to the User model and profile dropdown

-    33) Remove Lorem Ipsum on the Product Show Overview Page
+    33) -COMPLETE- Remove Lorem Ipsum on the Product Show Overview Page

     34) Will need to Refactor the Shop Manager Header to render based on the selection in the left nav;

     35) Anticipating Very Long Product Titles will overrun the Shop Manager List Items

-    36) Back end for cart is extensive, may need to refactor and will certainly need to include error handling.
+    36) -COMPLETE- Back end for cart is extensive, may need to refactor and will certainly need to include error handling.
 Since the cart show view is so extensive, I don't know that I need all the methods in the CartItemController.
         - WILL NEED: CREATE (adds an item to a cart), UPDATE (to change item quantity), DELETE (removes item from a cart) but unsure about show and index since an ajax request to cart will fetch all the data needed to display the cart

-    37) Margin in the Shop Manager Index Items only affects the first line of the header text
+    37) -COMPLETE- Margin in the Shop Manager Index Items only affects the first line of the header text

-    38) Shop Manager Cards - The entire card should be a clickable link to the product show page
+    38) -COMPLETE- Shop Manager Cards - The entire card should be a clickable link to the product show page

-    39) Red Asterisk to denote required fields
+    39) -COMPLETE- Red Asterisk to denote required fields

     40) -COMPLETE- USERS CONTROLLER - SHOW IS BREAKING PRODUCTS PAGE -SOLN- ADD LOADING TO STATE THAT RENDERS/ACCESSES NOTHING UNTIL DATA IS PRESENT

-    41) Product ID and Cart Item ID indexed so add item twice kicks errors right now, need to UPDATE instead of POST
+    41) -COMPLETE- Product ID and Cart Item ID indexed so add item twice kicks errors right now, need to UPDATE instead of POST